-And if you’re stuck in administrative processing, if your visa is on hold and you’re frustrated, I want you to reach out to me, ask your questions in the comments below, or send me a message.
+And if you’re stuck in administrative processing, if your visa is on hold and you’re frustrated, it’s important to reach out to a qualified immigration attorney near you.
+Feel free to reach out to me, ask your questions in the comments below, or send me a message.
 I’d love to hear from you.
-I’d love to answer your questions and help you out.
+I’d love to answer your immigration questions and help you out.
+213-397-2880

 What Our Clients Say